 The WA Bishops decreed in 1999 that the management of the Catholic Library would pass to the Catholic Education Commission and consequently it now operates as a library service within the Catholic Education Centre, whilst also maintaining its original purpose and role.

 The Library produces a list of new resources acquired, on a regular basis.
-This new resources list can be viewed online or downloaded (PDF format).
+This new resources list can be viewed online in our Library Catalogue -> Quick Lists -> New Resources

 The Library is home to a variety of resources in varying formats; books, magazines, DVDs, CDs and more.